 - Does Not Want To Be Touched.
 Most dogs love to be rubbed, petted, and loved.
 When a dog is in pain, it may withdraw from normal activity or flinch when touched.

 In general, 750 mg of glucosamine sulfate or HCl should be administered per 50 pounds.
-It is often much easier to give a dog glucosamine in liquid form.
+It is often much easier to give dog glucosamine in soft chews.
 Most dogs do not like to swallow pills.
 When pills are placed in food, it can become list int he teeth through chewing.
-Liquids usually taste better and can be simply sprinkled over the food.
-When glucosamine is given in the proper form and from a high quality product, it tan take pain away in a fast manner and promote good joint health.
+Chews usually taste better and come in various flavors.
+When glucosamine is given in the proper form and from a high-quality product, it can take the pain away in a fast manner and promote good joint health.

 Side Effects Of Glucosamine